How to Plan Out Great SEO Content for Your Dental Website

 Who should create it?

-The person creating and presenting your content should be the most trustworthy person on your team for that particular topic.
+Great content can really impact the SEO of your dental website, so the person creating and presenting your content should be the most trustworthy person on your team for that particular topic.
 Detailed clinical procedures should be handled by the doctor.
 Hygiene tips and advice can come from the hygienists.
 Answers to frequently asked questions about scheduling and payment can come from the front desk team.

 How often should you create new content?